Axosoft/Commit-Time-Tests/README.md

 ### What you need

-- Please first fork this repo on GitHub
-- Clone your fork to your local machine (it's okay to use GK)
+- Clone this repo to your local machine (it's okay to use GK)
 - Have a text editor handy (VS Code, Atom, Notepad++ etc)
 - Locate the stopwatch feature on your phone or any other app